synthesized-io/helm-charts/README.md

 * `API_PUBLIC_HOST` - hostname on which Governor will be used, e. g. localhost or example.com
 * `JUPYTER_NOTEBOOK_PUBLIC_HOST` - hostname for Jupyter.
 Typically, it's `jupyter` subdomain of `API_PUBLIC_HOST`

+More details about installation can be found [here](https://docs.synthesized.io/governor/latest/deployment/helm)

 In order to install Governor on Kubernetes, run:

 ```shell